Passive radiator (speaker): Design considerations

 Passive radiators are used instead of a reflex port for several reasons.
 In small-volume enclosures tuned to low frequencies, the length of the required port becomes very large.
 They are also used to reduce or eliminate the objectionable noises of port turbulence and compressive flow caused by high-velocity airflow in small ports.
 In addition, ports have pipe resonances that can produce undesirable effects on the frequency response.
 To a first-order approximation, the passive radiator works identically to a port.

 Passive radiators are tuned by mass variations (Mmp), changing the way that they interact with the compliance of the air in the box.
 The weight of the cone of the passive radiator should be approximately equivalent to the mass of the air that would have filled the port which might have been used for that design.
-If the passive radiator's acoustic mass equals that of the port, and the PR's compliance is negligible, then the frequency response behaviour of these two types of systems will be virtually identical.
+If the passive radiator's acoustic mass equals that of the port, and the passive radiator's compliance is negligible, then the frequency response behaviour of these two types of systems will be virtually identical.

 Although the frequency response of a passive radiator will be similar to that of a ported cabinet, the system low-frequency roll-off will be slightly steeper (5th-order rather than 4th-order), due to a notch (dip) in the frequency response caused by the Vap (compliance or stiffness) of the passive radiator.
-This notch occurs at the PR's free-air resonant frequency and causes slightly poorer transient response.
-Despite this, perhaps due to the lack of vent turbulence and vent pipe resonances, some listeners prefer the sound of PRs to reflex ports.
-PR speakers are only slightly more complex to design and are generally more expensive as compared to standard bass reflex enclosures.
+This notch occurs at the passive radiator's free-air resonant frequency and causes slightly poorer transient response.
+Despite this, perhaps due to the lack of vent turbulence and vent pipe resonances, some listeners prefer the sound of passive radiators to reflex ports.
+Passive radiator speakers are only slightly more complex to design and are generally more expensive as compared to standard bass reflex enclosures.